Hyperbaric Oxygen FAQ

 Ear damage is one possibility that can happen in the rare instance someone cannot equalize their pressures.

-Oxygen toxicity is another rare side effect of Hyperbaric oxygen that can happen with prolonged exposures to high pressures (>2.0 - 2.4 ATA) that are pressures and lengths of time we don't typically use as part of our protocols at TruMed.
+Oxygen toxicity is another rare side effect of Hyperbaric Oxygen that can happen with prolonged exposures to high pressures (>2.0 - 2.4 ATA).

 Some patients will experience a temporary change in their vision (nearsightedness) after a large number of treatments.